 If you're worried that someon you're close to has an eating disorder, please contact us.

 It can be frightening to bring up the subject, especially if it is the first time you express these concerns to them.
 However, the first step to recovery takes courage and openness.
 At The Bridge we aim to help patients develop a positive mental and physical well being, and become resilient to challenges.
-We encourage young people to develop a healthy relationship to food, their body and their mind.
+We encourage children and adults to develop a healthy relationship to food, their body and their mind.

 It may be useful to work through this checklist with them, even if you are unsure of the answers.

 It is usual for children and adults to deny their behaviour, usually due to feelings of guilt or embarrassment.
 Denial could also stem from a genuine lack of self-awareness and misguided body perception.
 Keeping calm, empathetic and open minded during these conversations with your loved one is crucial for the first step of recovery and seeking help.

 When your loved one is ready to ask for support, it is crucial to act quickly and get professional help immediately without having to go on a waiting list.
 Eating disorders are best treated when intervention is as early as possible.
 At The Bridge, we provide patients with immediate access to a multidisciplinary, patient-centred service.